zerok/concourse-piper/README.md

 case, simply use `meta.name` insteads of `meta.name_template` and don't include any `meta.instances`.
 This will generate just that one resource.

+## Working with multiple pipelines?

+If you're working with multiple pipelines, you can include with every template's meta field a list of pipelines it should be included in.
+Now simply use the `--pipeline` flag when launching piper to specify which pipeline should be generated.

+## Template functions

+In addition to those [functions provided by Go itself](https://golang.org/pkg/text/template/#hdr-Functions) the following functions are available within your templates:

+- `getParam <name> <default>` returns the value of the first parameter matching the given name within the current instance.

+- `ite <condition> <valueIfTrue> <valueElse>` is basically `condition ? valueIfTrue : valueElse`.

 ## Thanks

 Big thanks to [Netconomy](https://www.netconomy.net) for allowing me to work on